Gana Misra

 The finance professionals who will thrive are those who view AI as a partner rather than a threat, who continuously evolve their skill sets, and who focus on the irreplaceable human elements of the profession.
 The question isn't whether you'll have a career in finance in the AI age—it's what kind of finance professional you'll choose to become.

 ChatGPT might be the new analyst, but it still needs someone to ask the right questions, interpret the context, build the relationships, and make the final call.
-That someone could be you—if you're ready to evolve.
+The finance professionals who adapt their skill sets to complement AI capabilities will be best positioned for this transition.